 Our assessment processes

-We have developed a model of assessment that draws on information gathered from parents and teachers, developmental (early) history, detailed school observations and parent-child sessions.
-The clinicians leading on this assessment go back to the Team (including Psychiatry, Family therapy, Occupational Therapy and Clinical Psychology) to formulate and make decisions with the information.
-In situations where diagnosis is given, we then offer feedback sessions to parents, the child or young person and then the school.
+Our assessment draws on information gathered from parents and teachers, developmental (early) history, school observations and parent-child sessions.
+The clinicians leading on this assessment go back to the Team to make decisions.
+In situations where a diagnosis is given, we offer feedback sessions to parents, the child or young person and then the school.

 - To listen to your concerns as parents and/or teachers and to consider the possibility of ADHD and other needs.

 - To look out for strengths, resources, abilities and skills at home, school and any other activities.

 - To assess the severity of ADHD features.